 Here is some helpful information to know when creating your van’s ceiling plan:

-#3 above is an important point because where your furring strips will be located is likely where you’ll have to cut your wood planks.
-Aside from the left and right-most edge, can you see where our other three furring strips are located?
+Are you adding Furring Strips? #3 above is an essential point because your furring strips will likely be where you’ll have to cut your wood planks.
+Aside from the left and right-most edges, can you see where our other three furring strips are located?

 Final Thoughts: Save Money!
 Create Your Own Free Van Floor Plan